-Tipperary is the largest inland county in Ireland and has an estimated population of over 130,000.
+Tipperary is the largest inland county in Ireland and has an estimated population of 160,441 (CSO, 2016).
 Due to its vast size, in 1838 the county was divided into two administrative regions that remain in place to this day: Tipperary North Riding, and Tipperary South Riding.

 To the south and west of the county, Tipperary is bound by mountains while the county line to the north meets with Lough Derg.
 It is bordered by the counties Offaly, Galway, Clare, Limerick, Cork, Waterford, Kilkenny and Laois.
 The county’s name is derived from the Irish ‘Tiobraid Arann’.
 This translates to ‘the well of Ara’ and is referring to the River Ara that flows through Tipperary Town.